 PS.
 Be sure to check all our flickr images as well as the EuroITV conversations in twitter!

 EuroITV is the leading international conference for media related to video and television.
-EuroITV is attended by academia and professionals from all over the world to discuss latest advances and research of media technology, HCI, media studies, and the content creation community.
+EuroITV is attended by academia and professionals from all over the world to discuss latest advances and research of media technology, HCI, media studies, and the content creation community – see this page.

 In addition to previous years’ topics of the conference, EuroITV 2010 offers new opportunities this year: